leeannvidal/leeannvidal.github.io/README.md

 ## Contents of Documents folder
 ### Conferences
 #### Certificates
-Certificates from Conferences
 - **IDEOLING 2024 - Proof of presentation**
 #### Posters
 - **LSA 2023 - Poster**
 #### Programs
-Programs from conferences I've presented at.
-Presentation is highlighted on the program.
-(Not all are here, as I thought to save these as proof later in my career)
+Programs from some conferences I've presented at. `Presentation is highlighted on the program.`
 - **IDEOLING**
 - **NWAV 52**
 - **LSA 2024**